 |Sony A99 II« »||2400||Y||3.0||1229||full-flex||n||1/8000s||12.0||n||Y||Sony A99 II|

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The S1R has a touchscreen, while the 1D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1D writes its imaging data to Compact Flash cards, while the S1R uses SDHC or XQD cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The S1R features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1D only has one slot.